vercel/next.js/packages/create-next-app/README.md

     a slash (e.g. bug/fix-1) and the path to the example (e.g. foo/bar).
     In this case, you must specify the path to the example separately:
     --example-path foo/bar

+  --branch <branch-name>

+    Use this branch name when initializing the git repository (default "main")

+  --reset-preferences

+    Explicitly tell the CLI to reset any stored preferences
 ```

 ### Why use Create Next App?